valiquette/homebridge-rachio-irrigation/README.md

 This plugin provides 3 options for use in HomeKit<br>Both option have additional switches as options for Standby mode and a Run All along with any Rachio Schedules
 1. Irrigation System Accessory with zones that are linked (default in configuration)
 2. Irrigation System Accessory with separate zones shown as a single tile
-3. Irrigation System Accessory with separate zones shown as a separate tiles (option in Homekit)
+3. Irrigation System Accessory with separate zones shown as a separate tiles (option in HomeKit)

 <br> There are plus and minus to each, so why not have options.
-<br> if you have more than one home on your Rachio account you may filter a home based on the street address for the location you want to display in Homekit.
+<br> if you have more than one home on your Rachio account you may filter devices for a home based on the street address for the location you want to display in HomeKit.

 ### Screenshots
 <p>